aditya02acharya/aditya02acharya/README.md

 ### Hi there 👋

-I'm a Researcher and Data Scientist in human-computer interaction and healthcare data science.
-Expert in machine learning and data analytics for decision making.
+I'm a Researcher and Data Scientist in human-computer interaction.
+Expert in reinforcement learning and data analytics for decision making.

-- 🔭 I’m currently working for a Health-Tech start-up [Dexter](https://dexter.software/), which is an enterprise entity of University of Birmingham, to implement a Learning Health System.

 Skills: